MicrosoftEdge/WebView2Feedback/specs/SetMemoryUsageLevel.md

 We are introducing WebView2 API to reduce memory usage only for this type of inactive WebViews.

 # Description
-You may call the `SetMemoryUsageLevel` API to have the WebView2 consume less memory and going back to normal usage.
+You may set the `MemoryUsageTargetLevel` property to have the WebView2 consume less memory and going back to normal usage.
 This is useful when your Win32 app becomes invisible, but still wants to have script running or monitoring requests from network.

 # Examples